MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Remove-Item.md

 ### Example 4: Delete files in subfolders recursively

-This command deletes all of the CSV files in the current folder and all subfolders recursively.
+This command deletes all the CSV files in the current folder and all subfolders recursively.

 Because the **Recurse** parameter in `Remove-Item` has a known issue, the command in this example uses `Get-ChildItem` to get the desired files, and then uses the pipeline operator to pass them to